Y-Tree Trajectory Detrending & Spectral Analysis

 • BIC = N log(RSS/N) + log(N) DF (heavier penalty, sparser; usually preferable for large N).
 Both AIC and BIC are minimized over a grid of DF values.

-All three criteria enforce complexity penalties for the same reason: a spline with enough DF can pass through every sample (RSS = 0), but that spline is useless — it captures noise, not tree shape.
+AIC, BIC, and GCV all penalize complexity for the same reason: a spline with enough DF can pass through every sample (RSS = 0), but that spline is useless – it captures noise, not tree shape.
 The penalty mimics the U-shape of RSS(spline, tree) that arises for non-straight trees, without needing the true skeleton.

 Spline overlay at multiple df